StevePro7/3Dcity/README.md

 Change so that the target can go in front of middle text for Load + Ready [not Dead, Cont, Over screen]
-Ensure that press button select on Cont screen Stop music first...! [before SFX] Myabe try and reverse the Decelerate and make Accelerate [i.e. Mult = 2]
+Ensure that press button select on Cont screen Stop music first...! [before SFX]

+Don't forget to update slow to fast and Decelerate to Accelerate if this con'ts Myabe try and reverse the Decelerate and make Accelerate [i.e. Mult = 2]

 IMPORTANT